0xMart/Homelab-SOC/docs/installation.md

 5. Click `OK` → Start VM

-> - Now you can acess on you host at splunk UI (http://localhost:8000)
+> -  Now you can acess at splunk UI on your host (http://localhost:8000)